Soni-L/github_dashboard/README.md

 ### Backend

-- Add global error hanlder middleware in order for the server not to crash during unhanlded errors escaped from one of the endpoints
+- Add global error handler middleware in order for the server not to crash during unhanlded errors escaped from one of the endpoints

 - Create an additional timer job to handle refreshing of the tokens that are expired in the db